 I had always thought that was the worst thing that ever happened to me.

-That was nothing now.
+But that was nothing now.

 I would relive that day a hundred times if it meant escaping this fate, relive it ten thousand times.